Moroccan Goumier: Reported atrocities

 The military achievements of the Goumiers in Italy were accompanied by widespread reports of war crimes: "...exceptional numbers of Moroccans were executed—many without trial—for allegedly murdering, raping, and pillaging their way across the Italian countryside.
 The French authorities sought to defuse the problem by importing numbers of Berber women to serve as "camp followers" in rear areas set aside exclusively for the Goumiers."
 According to Italian sources, more than 7,000 people were raped by Goumiers.
-Those rapes, later known in Italy as Marocchinate, were against women, children and men, including some priests.
+Those rapes, later known in Italy as Marocchinate, were against women, children and men, including one priest who tried to defend two girls.
 The mayor of Esperia (a comune in the Province of Frosinone) reported that in his town, 700 women out of 2,500 inhabitants were raped and that some had died as a result.
 In northern Latium and southern Tuscany, it is alleged that the Goumiers raped and occasionally killed women and young men after the Germans retreated, including members of partisan formations.

 A British journalist commented, "The Goums have become a legend, a joke....
 No account of their rapes or their other acts is too eccentric to be passed off as true."

 In his book Up Front, American war cartoonist Bill Mauldin referred to the silent killing of one of a pair of sleeping soldiers (thus leaving one alive to awaken and find the other) as "an old Ghoum trick."

 The French Expeditionary Force executed 15 soldiers by firing squad and sentenced 54 others to hard labor in military prisons for acts of rape or murder.
 In 2015, the Italian state recognized compensation for a victim of these events.